 - Describe your on-going active involvement in the Native American community both on and off campus?

-All documents must be postmarked by the Due date or hand-delivered to the Administration office of Pukúu by 7:00 p.m.
+All documents must be digitally submitted by 11:59 p.m.
+Pacific Time the evening of the due date.
 Late applications will not be accepted.
 No faxed applications will be accepted.
-The applicant is responsible for following up on their application status with the Administration office.
+The applicant is responsible for following up on their application status with the administration office.

-If you have any questions or need assistance in completing any portion of the Pukúu, Cultural Community Services’ Austin Martin Memorial Scholarship Application, please feel free to contact the Scholarship Committee at firstname.lastname@example.org or 818-336-6105.
-The Scholarship Committee will review all scholarship applications and select the two finalists for Board of Directors’ approval.
+If you have any questions or need assistance in completing any portion of the Pukúu, Cultural Community Services Scholarship Applications, please feel free to contact Scholarship Committee at email@example.com or 818-336-6105.
+The Scholarship Committee will review all scholarship applications and select the finalists for Board of Directors’ approval.
 Announcement of scholarship awards will be published on the Pukuu’s website (pukuu.org), in a media release, and presented at the annual scholarship gala, Night with the Stars.